caltechlibrary/newt/newt-presentation.md

 > Newt can potentially scale big!

-- Newt can be scaled wide (not stateful)
+- Newt can be scaled wide
-- Pandoc server can be scaled wide (not stateful)
+- Pandoc server can be scaled wide
-- PostgREST can be scale wide (not stateful)
+- PostgREST can be scale wide
-- Postgres can be clustered (stateful)
+- Postgres can be clustered

 # Next steps for Newt?